-The basic income experiment launched in January 2017 and has been paying a randomly selected group of participants a monthly basic income of 560 euros over the last two years.
+The basic income experiment launched in Finland in January 2017 and has been paying a randomly selected group of participants a monthly basic income of 560 euros over the last two years.

 The experiment was conducted with 2,000 participants between the ages of 25 and 58 years old who were chosen from a pool of 175,000 people who received basic unemployment allowance or labor market subsidy payments.